Pride Flag Colours And Meanings, Your Guide To LGBTQ+ Flags

 Transgender Pride Flag

-Cisgender Trans Ally Pride Flag
+Cisgender Trans Ally Flag

 A play on the LGBTQ+ ally flag, but exchanging the rainbow flag for the trans flag.
 The origin of this flag is currently unknown.